The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

 The Slim Dusty Museum in the heart of Kempsey celebrates the singers’ life, offering a fantastic insight into a career that spanned six decades.
 Making the town well worth the detour for any country music fan, or anyone who has a keen interest in Australian pop culture.

-On the other hand, if none of that grabbed your interest and you are in a hurry, at the South Kempsey exit there is a service station (Puma) with a couple of fast food options (McDonald’s, Subway & Red Rooster), which could serve as good comfort stop without getting too far away from the highway.
+On the other hand, if none of that grabbed your interest and you are in a hurry, at the South Kempsey exit, there is a service station (Caltex) with a couple of fast food options (McDonald’s, Subway & Red Rooster), which could serve as good comfort stop without getting too far away from the highway.

 Port Macquarie, NSW